+'''

-extern void warning (const char \fmt, ...); extern void error (const char \fmt, ...);
+extern void warning (const char fmt, ...);

+extern void error (const char fmt, ...);

+'''

-Because the signatures are the same, a crash does not immediately result if Octave code calls the error function from R, but it will not do precisely what was intended (Octave's error does more than simply printing an error message).
+Because the signatures are the same, a crash does not immediately result if Octave code calls the error function from R, but it will not do precisely what was intended (Octave's error function also performs some additional cleanup which is different from what is required by R).

-3.1.5 API Definition
+3.1.5 API definition

 In addition to some attempt to avoid global name conflicts, Octave will need to provide a stable, documented set of functions that can be used by external packages.
-Currently, all internal functions are available for use by external packages and this is a frequent source of trouble as Octave's internals continue to evolve.
+Currently, all internal functions are available for use by external packages and this is a frequent source of trouble as Octave's internals continue to evolve15.
 By providing a stable interface for packages to use, we hope avoid most of these problems in the future.

-3.2 Longer Term
+3.2 Longer term